Can I use my own button to open the Rozz chatbot on my website?

 });

-That’s how you can integrate and use the rozz-searchbox component in your HTML page with a single clickable element that sets the data-domain attribute dynamically based on user interaction.
-I hope this helps!
+This integration uses a single clickable element that sets the data-domain attribute dynamically based on user interaction.

 Posted August 5, 2024